Post-COVID Inflation & the Monetary Policy Dilemma: An Agent-Based Scenario Analysis: The COVID Shock and its Aftermath in the Absence of Monetary Policy

 \subsection{Sensitivity to Shock Magnitude and the Role of Easy-Credit Policy}

 Our model is based on data that already incorporates policy measures, which were indeed in place in 2020-21 to mitigate shocks.
 As such, it is possible that the unmitigated shocks were actually more severe than what we observe retrospectively in data.
 Here, we investigate counterfactual (ii)-scenarios with different shock magnitudes, where we shut down the final energy shock but scale the amplitude of the observed COVID shock by a factor $\kappa$ (see Figure \ref{fig:empirical_shocks}, left panel dark grey area).
 This stronger shock could have taken place if for example the CARES act and the CAA where not authorized.\footnote{The supply chain shock is left unchanged in the present exercise, but we observe almost the same phenomenon without such additional shock.} As $\kappa$ increases, firms go progressively bankrupt due to their high financial fragility $\Phi$, leading to a higher unemployment rate during the shock.
 Households save money during the shock, resulting in higher demand, leading to upward pressure on prices and somewhat higher inflation.
-Therefore in the long run, the scenarios with intensified shocks $\kappa \lesssim 1.6$ very slightly increases inflation and long-term unemployment.
+Therefore in the long run, the scenarios with intensified shocks $\kappa \lesssim 1.2$ very slightly increases inflation and long-term unemployment.
 However, for larger $\kappa$, a tipping point is reached, as in \cite{SharmaEtAl2020WshapedRecoveryCOVIDa}: more initial bankruptcies and firms' hesitation to increase wages after the shock leads to a collapse of output and deflation, see Figure~\ref{fig:counterfactual} (for a full dashboard see Figure \ref{cf21_covid} in Appendix \ref{appx:counterfactual}).
+Eventually, the shock is too strong for the economy to recover, and the negative feedback loop of a downward wage spiral causes the economy to collapse.